Face masks and communication - coronavirus info for families of deaf childrenPublished Date: 24 Mar 2022

 Communication for virtually all deaf children and young people, including those who use sign language, relies in part on being able to see someone’s face clearly – whether this is for lip-reading, understanding facial expressions or for understanding non-verbal communication more widely (e.g. seeing whether someone is smiling or looks upset).

-Face marks and coverings can have the effect of obscuring speech, making it harder for deaf children to make use of any residual hearing they have.
+Face masks and coverings can have the effect of obscuring speech, making it harder for deaf children and young people to make use of any residual hearing they have.
 They therefore present specific challenges for deaf children and young people.

 Face masks are widely used in health settings for public health reasons.
 Outside of health settings, the UK Governments have taken different approaches in their advice on this issue.

 Across the UK, face coverings must be worn when using public transport.

 - In England, face coverings must also be worn if visiting a hospital, in shops, supermarkets, shopping centres, any ‘transport hubs’ (for example, an airport or train station), cinemas, museums, libraries, etc. In terms of secondary schools and colleges, if you live in an area where the level of coronavirus is high or very high (tier 2 and above, or during any national lockdowns), face coverings should be worn by students in year 7 or above and staff when moving around the school or in communal areas.
 In other areas, schools and colleges can require that face coverings be worn in communal areas.
 Pupils in year 7 or above should also wear face coverings when using school transport.
 However, in terms of face masks in classrooms, the Government has said that face coverings are “not necessary” in classrooms and “should be avoided”.